TheDocTrier/disjoint-union/content/formless.md

 ## How to Use This Document

-If a donor would like to make a formless commission, they should contact you through the your recommended/advertised channels.
+If a donor would like to request a formless commission, they should contact you through your recommended/advertised channels.
 Then the donor should ask, with a link to this document, if you would be willing to take on a formless commission.

 ## License of this Text